JiaxinZhuang/CARE/README.md

-## Pytorch Implementatoin for: CARE: Class Attention to Regions of Lesion for Classification on Imbalanced Data.
+## CARE: Class Attention to Regions of Lesion for Classification on Imbalanced Data.
 (MIDL-2019)
 ***

+This repo contains the **official pytorch implemetation** for CARE.

+### News
-We would continue updating all the codes in the near future.
+* [2019/12/6] We would continue updating all the codes in the near future.
-This repo would contain the pytorch implemetation for CARE.

 ### Requiements
 * Python 3.6+